Key Takeaways

 Portable aircons are a good option for renters or people who need a temporary cooling solution.
 These units are flexible, as they can be moved from one room to another.
 However, they tend to be less efficient than window or split systems and can be noisier, which may be a concern for light sleepers or office environments.

-Part 3: Important Features to Look for in an Aircon
+Part 3: Key Features to Look for When Buying an Aircon

 When choosing and buying an aircon, consider the specific features that will affect the unit’s performance, energy efficiency, and comfort.
 Here are the key features to look out for: